-- Additional content building on the guidance is available in the Technical Annexes. - A short list of the key terms introduced in the guidance is available in the glossary. - Additional information about the business benefits can be found in our Business Benefits document. - This document builds on a large amount of previous work, including scientific publications, corporate sustainability reports and frameworks, and broader reports.
-A small subset of additional reading for the interested reader/practitioner is available in the additional reading in Technical Annex TA9.
+- Additional content building on the guidance is available in the Technical Annexes. - A short list of the key terms introduced in the guidance is available in the glossary. - • - the interested reader/practitioner is available in the additional reading in Technical Annex TA9.